Best RWA Crypto Tokens to Watch in 2026

 Franklin Templeton BENJI

-Franklin Templeton's OnChain U.S. Government Money Fund (traded as BENJI tokens) was one of the first registered funds to use blockchain for transaction processing and record-keeping.
-The fund invests in U.S. government securities and operates on multiple blockchains including Stellar and Polygon.
+Franklin Templeton's OnChain U.S. Government Money Fund operates as BENJI tokens across multiple blockchains including Stellar and Polygon.
+It was among the first registered funds using blockchain for transaction processing and record-keeping.

-The entry of asset managers like BlackRock and Franklin Templeton into tokenized assets validates the RWA thesis at an institutional level.
-While their products are not available to retail investors in the same way DeFi protocols are, their participation signals that tokenization is moving from crypto-native experimentation toward mainstream financial infrastructure.
+The entry of BlackRock and Franklin Templeton validates the RWA thesis at an institutional level.
+While their products aren't accessible like DeFi protocols, their participation signals tokenization is moving from crypto experimentation toward mainstream financial infrastructure.

 Evaluating RWA Tokens: What to Consider